seezee/WP-FOFT-Loader/readme.md

 Feel free to send a donation to my [Paypal account](https://paypal.me/messengerwebdesign?locale.x=en_US).
 Or buy me a beer if you're in town.

 == Changelog ==

+= 1.0.24 =
+* 2019-06-19
+* Bugfixes: fixed typos in output CSS
+* Separated Stage 1 and Stage 2 CSS in CSS screen
+* Added Documentation screen
+* Major edits to body copy
+* Removed internationalization where it’s not needed

 = 1.0.23 =
 * 2019-06-18